 - Whirlpool models with smart features also boast integration with Alexa Assistant, Google Home and Nest.

-WDTA50SAHZ This $699 model boasts added features like the TotalCoverage Spray Arm and modern stainless steel tub.
+- WDTA50SAHZ This $699 model boasts added features like the TotalCoverage Spray Arm and modern stainless steel tub.
 The 47 dB quietness level is solid for this price point.
 If you’re looking for a towel bar design, consider this model’s cousin, the WDT750SAHZ.

-WDTA75SAHZ It’s $799, but this is the latest outing from Whirlpool and features modern design upgrades to match.
+- WDTA75SAHZ It’s $799, but this is the latest outing from Whirlpool and features modern design upgrades to match.
 These include smart connectivity, making this a fun dishwasher to use (if such a thing exists).
 You’ll also enjoy the quiet 47 dB operating noise.

-Whirlpool dishwashers may be budget-friendly, but they’re also reliable and dependable.
-If you want consistently satisfactory clean on the lower-end models, we recommend using the Pots and Pans cycle even for regular loads.
+Whirpool dishwashers lack the advance programming and wash actions of European dishwashers.
+If you want consistently satisfactory clean for heavy soil, we recommend using the Pots and Pans cycle even for regular loads.

 If you don’t mind a plastic tubs but still want your plastic dishware dry at the end of your cycle, Whirlpool is a good bet.